BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-002-incorrect-product-image-inventory.md

 ## Notes

 This defect is first observed on the Inventory page for `problem_user`.
+This defect can make the user select a wrong product and go forward with the order and checkout process, resulting into negative user-experience.
 The incorrect product information/image association originates at this stage and is subsequently carried through later stages of the shopping workflow.
 Downstream manifestations are covered by [BUG-007](bug-007-incorrect-product-association.md)

 [← Previous Bug](bug-001-page-loading-delay.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Next Bug →](bug-003-product-sorting-issue.md)